Are you ready to party?? Decorate simple glass candle holders with inexpensive confetti. Perfect for a celebration or just fun home decor! Easy, too.

 Basically it was one of those times where I rooted through my stash, found a few things, and put them together.
 You know how that works!

-Sometimes those types of projects are a fail, but in this case, you really can't lose.
-The supplies are so simple and inexpensive – you can do this for any celebration, holiday, etc. No fancy decoupage skills required!
-Here's how I made them.
+Sometimes those types of projects are a fail, but in this case, you really can’t lose.
+The supplies are so simple and inexpensive – you can decorate candle holders like this for any celebration, holiday, etc. No fancy decoupage skills required!
+Here’s how I made them.

 Gather These Supplies